JustinTulloss/cobra/README.markdown

 Everything is public.
 Indicate that you would prefer certain things be kept private with a leading underscore (IE. _privateThing)

-All class methods are passed "self" as their first parameter.
-Self is guaranteed to be the instance of the class, whether "this" is the instance or not.
+All class methods are passed `self` as their first parameter.
+Self is guaranteed to be the instance of the class, whether `this` is the instance or not.

-Provide a constructor called __init__ if you would like to initialize things.
+Provide a constructor called `__init__` if you would like to initialize things.

-Provide a base class in the __extends__ property if you want your class to inherit from that class.
+Provide a base class in the `__extends__` property if you want your class to inherit from that class.

 Example
 -------